meganfung38/ZI_Enrichment_Assessment/docs/README.md

 # ZoomInfo Enrichment Quality Assessment API Documentation

-A Flask API for assessing the quality and reliability of ZoomInfo-enriched lead data with OpenAI-powered confidence scoring and professional Excel export capabilities.
+A Flask API for assessing the quality and reliability of ZoomInfo-enriched lead data with hybrid scoring system combining rule-based completeness assessment and AI-powered coherence analysis.

 ## Setup